DominicTremblay/w6d2-breakout/readme.md

 ## Class vs Stateless Components

-- If you component doesn't need to maintain any state, you should use a stateless component.
+- If your component doesn't need to maintain any state, you should use a stateless component.
 It's cleaner and you don't need to mess around with `this`.
 - Do use a class whenever your component needs to manage the state.

 ## Dataflow